eclypse-org/eclypse/docs/source/overview/getting-started/update-policy.rst

 .. important::

    Update policies must always ensure that modified asset values remain consistent.
-   Use the asset's :py:meth:`~eclypse_core.graph.assets.asset.Asset.is_consistent()` method if needed.
+   Use the asset's :py:meth:`~eclypse.graph.assets.asset.Asset.is_consistent()` method if needed.
 Otherwise, placement and simulation logic may occur on inconsistent data.